 If you opt for a video call, the service provides multiple viewing modes, including full screen, multiple feed, or side-by-side with screen sharing.
 You can switch presenters, share an application or what’s on your desktop, annotate documents together, sketch ideas on a virtual whiteboard, record meetings, and organize or join meetings from your smartphone or tablet.

 Here’s a quick look at how it works.

 The Webex interface lets you schedule a meeting, invite attendees, set duration, and specify whether a meeting is recurring.
 You can also hold impromptu meetings without prior scheduling, using your “Personal Room.”
 Personal rooms use a unique URL based on your Kerberos identity, making it easy for attendees to find and join them.

 Visit the Webex Landing Page in the Information Systems and Technology (IS&T) Knowledge Base for more information and instructions.

 Call into a meeting

-The most common use for WebEx is to connect with team members working out of the office.
-Remote team members can join meetings using their phone or the microphone on their computer.
+Remote team members can join audio meetings using their phone or the microphone on their computer.
 Multiple team members can call in to the same meeting.
 You don’t need to call them individually via a speakerphone at MIT.

 Share your screen

-If a meeting is too detail-dense to summarize easily, WebEx can help.
-You can record a meeting’s video and audio.
-When the recorded meeting is finished, the file will save to the WebEx client.
-It is best to then download and convert the file for later review to any of a variety of media player formats.
-Downloading the files to your computer, and then deleting them from the WebEx client, helps MIT stay below WebEx storage quotas.
+If a meeting is likely to be dense with details, Webex can help.
+The meeting’s host can record the meeting and the file will be saved to the Webex client.
+It can then be downloaded and converted to any of a variety of media player formats and shared for review.
+Downloading the files and then deleting them from the Webex client helps MIT stay below Webex storage quotas.

-For more help on how to use WebEx, visit the Knowledge Base’s WebEx landing page.
-If you still have questions or need help using WebEx, contact the IS&T Service Desk at email@example.com or 617.253.1101.
+For instructions on how to use Webex, see IS&T’s Webex Landing Page in the Knowledge Base.
+If you still have questions or need help using Webex, contact the IS&T Service Desk at firstname.lastname@example.org or 617.253.1101.
 You can also submit a request online.